 For any concerns or complaints regarding salary payment in the private sector, workers may contact Ministry of Human Resources and Emiratisation (MoHRE) or register a salary complaint.

-Wages are paid in accordance to Ministerial Resolution No. 598 of 2022 Regarding Wages Protection System.
+Wages are paid in accordance to Ministerial Resolution No. (340) of 2026 Concerning the Wage Protection System.

 All establishments registered with Ministry of Human Resources and Emiratisation (MoHRE) must pay their employees’ wages on the due date through the ministry’s Wage Protection System (WPS).
-The employee's wages are due from the first day of the month following the expiry of the period for which the wages are specified in the employment contract.
+According to Ministerial Resolution No. 0340 of 2026 on the Wage Protection System (WPS) (PDF, 500KB) issued by Ministry of Human Resources and Emiratisation, salaries for the previous month are due on the first day of each Gregorian month.
+Employers must transfer at least 85 per cent of the total wages due to their employees on time (where lawful deductions apply).

 There is no minimum salary stipulated in the UAE Labour Law.
 However, it includes general provisions requiring that wages must be sufficient to meet the basic needs of employees.